vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/3_ABOUT_THE_COMMENTATOR_JAYARATHA.md

 103

 At every step he is aware of the complexity and mas- siveness of the project because it demanded close familiarity with practically all sources of knowledge and highlighted one's apparent difficulty in treading the impassable jungle of Saivite discipline made all the more impervious by the perplexity in bringing out real intent of the scriptures belonging to the con- flicting source-bases.1 He, therefore, owns up full responsibility for all the failings that might have crept in and humbly craves for indulgence from the sympathetic readers.
 Among his immediate support- ing sources, it appears, were certain commentaries.
 One such commentary was Vivarana, authored by his family preceptor Subhața Datta, which however seems to have cast little impact on him despite the fact that it greatly enlightened Jayaratha's father.
-In the Tantraloka he is invariably guided by his teacher Kalyāṇa, and not Subhata Datta.
+In the Tantrāloka he is invariably guided by his teacher Kalyāṇa, and not Subhata Datta.
 Perhaps, another commentary was Unmeșa by an unknown author3 whose views were ignored by Jayaratha.
 In any case there were several, numerous one may add, interpreta-

 1. विद्यास्थानैरशेवैरपि परिचयतो दुर्गमे शैवशास्त्रे